The Popular Two-Up Game Played on Anzac Day in Australia

 In the days leading up to Anzac Day, many Australian soldiers would come together at RSL clubs in preparation for the game.
 These approved RSL sub-locations will usually gain a lot of traction during these days, as people regroup and go over the rules.

 Anzac Day and the game of Two Up is about more than just gambling.
-It is a way for citizens to really come together and bond, while also paying tribute to the Australian soldiers that gave their lives during the world war.
+It is a way for citizens to really come together and bond, while also paying tribute to the Australian soldiers who gave their lives during World War I.

 Anzac Day Two-Up Blog FAQs